-Kidney transplant is associated with a lower risk of death, fewer dietary restrictions and a better quality of life.
+A kidney transplant is associated with a lower risk of death, fewer dietary restrictions, and a better quality of life.

 The indication of getting a kidney transplant is when a patient is at the end-stage renal disease (ESRD).
 It is the last stage of chronic kidney disease, where the kidney fails to function completely.

 The common causes of end-stage renal disease are diabetes, high blood pressure, and autoimmune diseases.

 Genetic factors may also play a role in end-stage renal disease.